apache/openoffice-org/templates/README.md

    - content.rightnav (optional)
    - `/footer.html`

    The CSS file that is used for these pages is `/css/ooo.css`.
-If provided then `content.css` and `content.css2` are included afterwards allowing for classes to be overriden.
+If provided then `content.css` and `content.css2` are included afterwards allowing for classes to be overridden.

 1. `brand.gsp`
    This template is used to generate the top / branding portion of each page, and is included with SSI.